chanshiyucx/blog/posts/005-hidden-tricks-with-abortController.md

 You can provide an abort `signal` when adding an event listener for it to be automatically removed once the abort happens.

-For example, Calling `controller.abort()` removes the `resize` listener from the window.
+For example, calling `controller.abort()` removes the `resize` listener from the window.
 That is an extremely elegant way of handling event listeners because you no longer need to abstract the listener function just so you can provide it to `.removeEventListener()`.

 ```javascript
 const listener = () => {}